-Established in 1970, Earth Day has become a worldwide holiday celebrated by over 1 billion people in 2010.
+Earth Day was established in 1970 and has become a worldwide holiday celebrated by over 1 billion people.
 Galvanized by the mounting evidence of environmental damage due to pollution and inspired by the student organizations protesting the Vietnam War, Earth Day was conceived by Wisconsin Senator Gaylord Nelson, who wanted a new way to educate people about protecting the Earth.
 Discover more about the history of Earth Day, the events that influenced it and the progress made in the years since its inception.

 1963: Senator Nelson accompanies President John F. Kennedy on a speaking tour around the U.S. to raise awareness about environmental issues; however, protecting the environment remains a low priority for most politicians and citizens.